Jianwen Emperor: Reforms

 During the reign of the Jianwen Emperor, the civilian part of the administration gained more influence.
 The ministers were elevated from the second rank to the first in the hierarchy of rank classes, placing them on equal footing with the highest-ranking generals (the military commissioners).
 After the abolition of the Central Secretariat in 1380, (Note: In 1380, Chancellor Hu Weiyong was accused of treason and executed, and in an attempt to consolidate the Emperor's authority, the Hongwu Emperor abolished the Central Secretariat, which served as Hu's base of power.) there had been no central office in the Ming administration to coordinate the work of ministries and other civil offices.
-As a result, all of these offices were directly under the Emperor's control.
+All of these offices were therefore directly under the Emperor's control.
 The Jianwen Emperor relied on Huang, Qi, and Fang to lead the government.
 Although they effectively acted as chancellors (chengxiang), they did not hold the official title.
 This was a formal gesture to adhere to the Hongwu Emperor's Ancestral Injunctions, which had strictly forbidden the restoration of the chancellery due to concerns about the potential threat from the chancellor's authority and autonomy.

 The number of departments and officials in the ministries was changed, and the offices and personnel of the Hanlin Academy and the Imperial University were substantially expanded under the Jianwen Emperor.
 He also strengthened the influence of Hanlin scholars in educating princes by creating new positions in the Household Administration of the Heir Apparent.
 A series of changes was made to the titles and structure of offices, following the patterns of the ancient Zhou dynasty (c.
 1046 – 256 BC).

 The Jianwen Emperor reduced the excessive land taxes imposed on Jiangnan, specifically Suzhou and Songjiang prefectures.
 For example, Suzhou prefecture, despite accounting for merely 1.1% of the empire's land, was subjected to a tax of 2.81 million dan of grain in 1393.
 This amount represented a disproportionate 9.5% of the empire's total tax of 29.4 million dan.
 In 1400, land taxes in Nanzhili and Zhejiang were curtailed.
 The following year, the Emperor further reformed the system by limiting the amount of tax-exempt land for Taoist and Buddhist clergy, compelling them to surrender any land exceeding a specified amount for redistribution to the needy.
 However, the government did not have sufficient time to fully implement these comprehensive changes before its fall.